logzio/logz-docs/_source/logzio_collections/_security-sources/axonius.md

 **Before you begin, you'll need**:

-* an active account with Axonius
+* An active account with Axonius
-* an active account with Logz.io
+* An active account with Logz.io
 * Filebeat 7 installed on your machine
 * Root priveleges on your machines